cosmic-utils/stellarshot/README.md

 ## Install

-To install your COSMIC application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command:
+To install your COSMIC™ application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command:

 ```sh
 sudo apt install just